 Program Learning Outcomes Course Assessment Method and/or Data Source 1.
-Written Communications - Students will demonstrate written communication skills appropriate for business situations ACCT 2310 ACCT 2330 ACCT 2413 ACCT 2503 ACCT 2533 Students are required to master the homework assignments to gain knowledge needed to complete chapter tests and prepare for ACCT 2603 competency assignment.
+ACCT 2310 ACCT 2330 ACCT 2413 ACCT 2503 ACCT 2533 ACCT 2603 Students are required to master the homework assignments to gain knowledge needed to complete chapter tests and prepare for competency assignment.
 All students are instructed to complete these assignments with most completing as instructed.
 2. Quantitative Reasoning and Financial Analysis Skills - Students will demonstrate the ability to perform basic financial analysis.
 ACCT 2310 ACCT 2330 ACCT 2413 ACCT 2503 ACCT 2533 ACCT 2603 Students take a comprehensive final exam.
 Exam includes multiple choice and fill in the blank questions related to topics covered throughout the course.
 3. Competency in Discipline - Students will demonstrate the ability to apply theories and methods to the solution of common types of problems related to their academic field of study ACCT 2310 ACCT 2330 ACCT 2413 ACCT 2503 ACCT 2533 ACCT 2603 Students are required to complete a competency based assignment.
 Case Analysis, Financial Analysis, and other projects both face to face & online.

 - 2. Please check or highlight any of the statements below that apply to your program assessment.
-Also, for each program outcome, if applicable, attach any assessment instruments, grading rubrics, or exemplars of student performance used at the program level. - ☑ Rubrics and/or standardized tests were pilot-tested and refined. - ☑ Rubrics were shared with students. - ☐ Reviewers were calibrated with high inter-rater reliability or norming workshops. - 3.
-Also discuss any additional data sources that may be used to gauge success (e.g. charts, graphs, surveys, rates).
-N/A - 4.
-Describe the process of analyzing the assessment data, including specifically discussion of results and collaboration among faculty in the program, for the last academic year.
-Also, check below any of the following statements that apply to your program assessment.
+Also, for each program outcome, if applicable, attach any assessment instruments, grading rubrics, or exemplars of student performance used at the program level. - ☑ Rubrics and/or standardized tests were pilot-tested and refined. - ☑ Rubrics were shared with students. - $\hfill\square$ Reviewers were calibrated with high inter-rater reliability or norming workshops.